Expressive Power and Complexity Results for SIGNAL, an Industry-scale Process Query Language: Preliminaries

 \paragraph{Nested structures in event logs.} In the literature, and in the implementation of SIGNAL, event logs are in fact nested relations.
-An example of this can be seen in \cref{tab:event-log}.
 In order to simplify the presentation, we do not assume such a nested relational model for this paper.
 The first reason is that the (flat) relational model is conceptually easier to grasp.
 The second reason is that it allows us to compare the expressiveness of SIGNAL with the expressiveness of relational algebra, without any support for nested relations.
-As SIGNAL does not allow arbitrary nested structures, only structures analogous to the one in \cref{tab:event-log}, this simplification seems justified, as we do not need the full power of nested relational algebras~\cite{DBLP:books/aw/AbiteboulHV95}.
+Because SIGNAL does not allow arbitrary nested structures this simplification seems justified, as we do not need the full power of nested relational algebras~\cite{DBLP:books/aw/AbiteboulHV95}.